 English 222 American Literature

 This course is a survey that will introduce you to the richly expansive tradition of American literature after the Civil War and up to the present.
-Exploring a range of literary genres-such as fiction, essays, and poetry-we will study how major authors negotiate American identities and how historical forces impact their imaginations.
+Exploring a range of literary genres-such as novels, short stories, essays, and poetry-we will study how major authors negotiate American identities and how historical forces impact their imaginations.
 We will consider how authors respond to literary movements such as realism, modernism, and postmodernism while also navigating a uniquely American cultural legacy.
-We will primarily use the Norton Anthology, and writers discussed will include Mark Twain, Edith Wharton, Zora Neale Hurston, Ernest Hemingway, William Faulkner, and Toni Morrison.
+We will primarily use the Norton Anthology, and writers discussed will include Mark Twain, Henry James, Edith Wharton, Zora Neale Hurston, Ernest Hemingway, William Faulkner, and Octavia Butler.